Documentation Index

 Query Refund

-POST /api/v1/refund/query - Content-Type:
+POST /api/v1/refund/query

 application/json

-refundId or orderId must be provided, and only one can be provided.
+Choose one of the two parameters: Either refundId or orderId must be provided, and only one can be provided.

 | Field Name | Type | Maximum Length | Required | Description |